ADORSYS-GIS/webank-BankAccount/Docs/Architecture_DAS.md

     *   **End-to-End Tests:**  Simulate real-world scenarios and user interactions to ensure the application functions correctly as a whole.
     *   **Database Integration Tests:** Validate the application's interaction with the RDBMS, including data access and persistence operations.
     Any test failures halt the pipeline, preventing faulty code from being deployed.

-#### Deployment with GitOps

-The deployment of DAS to the Kubernetes environment is managed using a GitOps approach.
-This involves storing all Kubernetes configuration files (deployments, services, etc.) in a Git repository, which serves as the single source of truth for the desired state of the application.
-A GitOps operator continuously monitors this repository and automatically applies any changes to the cluster.
-This pull-based deployment strategy enhances security and simplifies rollbacks.
-(Refer to the "GitOps in Kubernetes for DAS" section below for a detailed explanation.)

 #### Build Process Diagram